 For nearly 100 years, The Harley School has taken a balanced approach to academic disciplines, offering students the opportunity to learn and grow in a diverse setting.
-Harley teaches critical thinking, creativity, empathy, and civic responsibility.
+At Harley, we encourage students to think critically, be creative, demonstrate empathy, and understand their civic responsibility.

 Getting to Know You and Your Child

 The admissions process at Harley is personal.
 We meet with families individually and take the time to understand your hopes and needs as you consider an Independent School education.
 At each step, we will be in contact with your family as you learn more about our school and community.

 Ready to learn more?
 We’d love to hear from you.

 Join us for an Open House to learn about our programs, tour our facilities, and meet our administration, faculty, and parents.

 The Harley School offers a rolling admission process.
 We encourage interested families to apply throughout the academic year.